 You study the diversity of wild and cultivated plants from the Arctic to the Tropics, as well as plant functions from the molecular level, such as ontogeny and regulation of growth and differentiation, to the ecosystem level.
-The topics include:
+The topics (modules) include:

 A personal tutor will help you tailor an individual study plan according to your aspirations and requirements.